RGB-D SLAM in Indoor Planar Environments with Multiple Large Dynamic Objects: Introduction

 \item The majority of the colour and depth information can be occluded by dynamic objects and the remaining static parts of the visual input may not be enough to support accurate camera ego-motion estimation. \end{enumerate}

 Many dynamic SLAM methods have considered multiple dynamic objects \cite{huang2020clustervo,judd2018multimotion, runz2017co}, but either rely on semantic segmentation or assume that the static background is the largest rigid body in the camera view.
-To concurrently solve these problems, we propose a hierarchical representation of images that extracts plane from planar areas and over-segments non-planar areas into super-pixels (\Cref{fig:teaser}).
-We simultaneously merge planes with similar motions to planar rigid bodies, identify dynamic objects and track the camera motion.
+To concurrently solve these problems, we propose a hierarchical representation of images that extracts planes from planar areas and over-segments non-planar areas into super-pixels (\Cref{fig:teaser}).
+We consequently segment and track multiple dynamic planar rigid objects, and remove dynamic non-planar objects to enable camera localisation and mapping.
 For this, we assume that planes occupy a major fraction of the environment, including the static background and rigid dynamic objects.
 In addition, the camera motion can be distinguished from other third-party motions by a tightly-coupled camera motion prior from robot odometry.

 In summary, this work contributes: \begin{enumerate} \item a new methodology for online multimotion segmentation based on planes in indoor dynamic environments, \item a novel pipeline that simultaneously tracks multiple planar rigid objects, estimates camera ego-motion and reconstructs the static background, \item a RGB-D SLAM method that is robust to large-occluded camera view caused by multiple large dynamic objects. \end{enumerate}